-The "Gaming: Malta & Beyond" event featured a diverse range of industry leaders, each offering unique insights into the future of Malta's gaming industry.
-The panel brought together professionals from game development, publishing, education, and esports, providing a comprehensive view of the opportunities and challenges in the sector.
-Below are the key takeaways from the panelists:
+Gaming: Malta & Beyond brought together a diverse group of industry leaders, each offering unique perspectives on the future of Malta’s gaming sector.
+The panel included professionals from game development, publishing, education, and esports, providing a comprehensive look at the opportunities and challenges ahead.
+Here are the key takeaways from the event:

 Nick Porsche – Dorado